 There are a variety of body lift procedures available.
-It all depends on which is best for you and what your problem areas are.
-It can include the abdomen, thighs, buttock, back, flanks and even the arms.
-Often patients will have the lower body done and then the upper body at a separate time or vice versa.
+It all depends on which is best for you and which areas are of concern to you.
+It can include the abdomen, thighs, buttock, back, flanks and the arms.
+Patients do often have the lower body and upper body done in 2 stages.

-You are required to be in hospital approximately 7 days.
+Depending on the areas done, you are required to stay in hospital 3-7 days.

 You are unable to drive for the first 2 weeks, you are also limited with physical activity, including heavy lifting and going to the gym for at least 6 weeks.
 You are required to come in for dressings regularly over the first 4 weeks.

 **Individual results will vary based on factors such as genetics, age, diet and exercise.
 The outcome experienced by one person do not necessarily reflect the outcomes that other people may experience.

 All surgery carries risks.
 These risks include but are not limited to bleeding, infection, scarring, pain, numbness, asymmetry.
 All surgery requires a recovery period and post operative care.
 This will be all discussed in further detail during your consultation**